JosephMutyaba/Smart-National-Park-System/README.md

 - Create a new branch for your contribution.
 - Make your changes and commit with descriptive messages.
 - Push your branch to your fork.
-- Submit a pull request to the `main` branch of the original repository.
+- Submit a pull request to the `master` branch of the original repository.

 Thank you for contributing!
 ## License